skotzko/arsos/README.md

 But how do I version over time and OS versions?
 Maybe I tag them independently and track them in parallel.

 One tag is my age.
-The other tag is what version of my OS this is.
+The other tag is personal OS version number, ex:
+- Age tag: `32.04.15`
+- OS tag: `0.0.1`

 Release notes will be inteersting on this.
 "Life release notes."

-- Age tag: 32.04.15
-- OS tag: 0.0.1